cp6/DayZ-Trader-Bank-logging/README.md

 Run `database.sql` onto your MySQL server.

-Edit in MySQL connection details, starting line 16 `class.php`.
+Edit in MySQL connection details, starting line 16 of `class.php`.

-You can have a SELECT only privileged user for tight security on the front end or just use an INSERT, UPDATE, SELECT privileged user for the whole class.
+*You can have a SELECT only privileged user for tight security on the front end or just use an INSERT, UPDATE, SELECT privileged user for the whole class.*

 If using admin system add your Steam API key into line 20 of `class.php` at `$api_key = 'APIKEYHERE';`